mjmahone/graphql-spec/spec/Section 2 -- Language.md

 Variables can be used within fragments.
-Operation-defined variables have global scope with a given operation, so a variable used within a fragment must either be declared in any top-level operation that transitively consumes that fragment, or by that same fragment as a fragment argument.
-If a variable is referenced in a fragment that does not define it as an argument and is included by an operation that does not define that variable, that operation is invalid (see [All Variable Uses Defined](#sec-All-Variable-Uses-Defined)).
+Operation-defined variables have global scope with a given operation, so a variable used within a fragment must either be declared in any top-level operation that transitively consumes that fragment, or by that same fragment as a fragment variable definition.
+If a variable is referenced in a fragment is included by an operation where neither the fragment nor the operaiton defines that variable, that operation is invalid (see [All Variable Uses Defined](#sec-All-Variable-Uses-Defined)).

-## Fragment Arguments
+## Fragment Variable Definitions

-FragmentArgumentsDefinition : ( FragmentArgumentDefinition+ )

-FragmentArgumentDefinition : Description?
-Variable : Type DefaultValue?
-Directives[Const]?

-Fragments may define locally scoped arguments, which can be used in locations that accept variables.
+Fragments may define locally scoped variables.
 This allows fragments to be reused while enabling the caller to specify the fragment's behavior.

 For example, the profile picture may need to be a different size depending on the parent context: